How to scan QR codes in Windows ?

 • The Camera will automatically detect the QR code and display a notification.

-• Click the notification to view the information contained in the QR code.
+• Click on the notification to view the information contained in the QR code.

 Tips: